nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Aspect: Choice of COMMAND_WORD**

 * **Alternative 1 (current choice)**: Use `deletee`
-    * Pros: Consistent with `adde` command to add new Important date.
+    * Pros: Consistent with `adde` command to add new Event.
     * Cons: Might be counter-intuitive for user as command is unfamiliar.
       <br></br>
 * **Alternative 2**: `deleteID`